intmus/inttheory22-23/_10-intro-part-writing/b1-part-writing-errors.md

 ## Part-writing

-The term *part-writing* can imply many things depending on its context, but for our purposes, this will be our first attempt to combine the fundamentals of melody (counterpoint) and harmony (voice-leading from circle-of-fifths progressions) into functional music using diatonic tonality.
+The term *part-writing* can imply many things depending on its context, but for our purposes, this will be our first attempt to combine the fundamentals of melody (counterpoint) and harmony (voice-leading derived from circle-of-fifths progressions) into functional music using diatonic tonality.

 By applying the various rules and techniques that we have studied thus far, we will be able to:
-- Harmonize a melody
+- Propose a functional harmonization for a melody
-- Compose a melody given a harmony
+- Compose a melody given a harmonic progression
-- Fully voice four-part harmonies
-- Create independent melodic lines that function harmonically together
+- Provide a four-voice arrangement of independent melodic lines that function harmonically together

 Units 10 and 11 will help you solidify this process.
-First, we will establish a reference model by looking at the rules--and resulting errors from breaking those rules--that occur when writing in a four-part chorale style.
-We will then apply these guidelines to our own attempts to compose basic four-part chorales in order to better understand the voice-leading principles of diatonic music.
+First, we will establish a reference model by looking at the rules--and resulting errors from breaking those rules--that occur when writing in a four-voice structure.
+We will then apply these guidelines to our own attempts to compose basic four-voice chorales in order to better understand the voice-leading principles of diatonic music.

 We will be referring to this handout, [Part-Writing Error Checklist and Guide](https://docs.google.com/document/d/1s9Xd3LPqoaEevshTopxHzLX9jCzxVCZocOBLD_dceMU/edit?usp=sharing), for the next two units, so you may want to print this out or open it in a separate window.

 ## Why part-writing?

 Before we begin, I would like to address a question that I have received many times from students.
-Why do we study part-writing rather than just analysis, particularly in a strict style that is not performed regularly by modern musicians?
+Why do we study part-writing rather than just analysis, particularly in a strict style that is not applicable to all modern styles of composition?

-There are many answers for this, but there is one in particular that I think justifies the study of this in this course.
-Part-writing is the simplest way to study *how* voice-leading creates harmony.
-Even though most of its rules are archaic, and a modern student's ear is unlikely to be "offended" by certain style characteristics (e.g. parallel perfect fifths), this is the most direct way to study every aspect of how music functions: voice-leading, chord progressions, voicing chords, chordal structure, tendency tones, melodic construction, and so on.
+For our purposes, the study of basic part-writing is the simplest way to learn *how* voice-leading creates harmony.
+Even though most of its rules are archaic--and perhaps more damning is that a modern student's ear is unlikely to dislike certain style characteristics (e.g. parallel perfect fifths)--four-voice composition is the most direct way to study every aspect of how music functions: voice-leading, chord progressions, voicing chords, chordal structure, tendency tones, melodic construction, and so on.

 We could attempt to focus on only one style of modern music--whether pop, jazz, classical, or otherwise--but because each is a fully developed, complex language, you would still need to learn basic harmonic movement before beginning to write in that style.
 And because each of these musics has its roots in diatonic harmony, an understanding of basic chorale style part-writing will allow you to study and develop a process to analyze *all* of these styles, rather than focusing your studies into only one area and being ignorant of the others.